santoshjoshi/camel-cxfrs-example/README.md

 *Main.java* is basically for executing application.

-A CXF Rest client is created that hits the service hosted at
+A CXF Rest client has been created that hits the service hosted at
 _http://localhost:8080/cxf-rest/services_
-url to fetch country details corrsponding to a country code.
+to fetch country details corrsponding to the passed country code.

-A Camel route is written that
+A Camel route is written that executes as below

-1. call the cxf service for a list of countries codes
+1. Calls the cxf service by passing country code and obtains a country in Json format
 2. unmarshals the json obtained to pojo and idenifies whether the response is correct
 3. marshals the correct response to POJO
 4. save the pojo to File.